bleonheart/bleonheart.github.io/docs/Creations/creations.md

 ### Looting

 **Description**:

-Enables looting across the map, with items categorized by rarity and probability.
+Enables looting across the map with configurable rarity, probability-based item distribution, and per-entity loot tables.

-**Features**:

-- Configurable loot tables.
-- Probability-based item distribution.

 ---

 ### Wiretaps

 **Description**:

-Adds wiretap devices for eavesdropping on conversations, featuring both receiver and listener components.

-**Features**:

-- Place wiretaps on phones or in rooms.
-- Listen in from designated receivers.
+Lets players place wiretap devices in rooms and listen in from a remote receiver, facilitating covert surveillance.

 ---

 ### Crafting

 **Description**:

-Introduces an in-depth crafting system requiring multiple crafting tables and blueprints.

-**Features**:

-- Multi-table, multi-step processes.
-- Blueprint requirement for higher-tier items.
+Provides a multi-table, multi-step crafting system governed by blueprints, limiting who can craft specific items.

 ---

 ### Bank Robbery

 **Description**:

-Adds a bank safe that can be robbed, with configurable settings such as minimum police presence and incremental money accumulation.
+Adds a bank safe that can be robbed if enough police are online.
+The safe accumulates money incrementally over time.

-**Features**:

-- Configurable safe-cooldown and police requirements.
-- Progressive money accumulation.

 ---

 ### Rideable Mounts

 **Description**:

-Adds a variety of rideable pets that players can mount.

-**Features**:

-- Flying mounts (use spacebar to ascend).
-- Sprinting on land mounts (shift key).
-- Customizable bone positions for unique pets.
-- Two pre-configured pets included.
+Allows players to mount animals or creatures.
+Flying mounts can ascend by holding jump, while land mounts can sprint.

 **Video**: